GoogleCloudPlatform/spanner-migration-tool/web/README.md

 #### Response body

-Map from source type to list of possible spanner type and issue.
+Map from each source type to the list of possible Spanner types and issues.

 Example